-- 6.Differentiate between - (i)Vas deferens and vasa efferentia - (ii)Spermatogenesis andspermiogenesis.
-[Delhi 2014] Ans. - (i) Differences between vas deferens and vasa efferentia are:
+6.Differentiate between (i)Vas deferens and vasa efferentia (ii)Spermatogenesis andspermiogenesis.
+[Delhi 2014]

+Ans.

+(i) Differences between vas deferens and vasa efferentia are:

-Vas deferens Vasa efferentia It is a tube-like structure which conducts the spermatozoa from the epididymis to penis.
-It connects the testis to epididymis. e rete (1)
+Vas deferens Vasa efferentia It is a tube-like structure which conducts the It connects the rete testis to spermatozoa from the epididymis to penis. epididymis.
+(1)